The ultimate outdoor experience for the discerning hunter and naturalist. Join us — and go Deeper into the Heart of Texas.

 One of Jansky’s favorite memories from the past year’s season is from the last weekend of duck season.
 “We set up in layout blinds in a thick bank of fog,” he recalls.
 “We could hear the ducks on the roosting pond and gradually, we were able to coax them in—teal, pintail, and gadwall.
 With full straps, we headed back to the lodge for an ample breakfast, then set out our goose spreads, and were rewarded with both specklebellies and snows.”

 Rob Sawyer, a semi-retired petroleum geologist, spent his youth on Maryland’s Eastern Shore where he pursued ducks and geese at every opportunity.
 Having been steeped in the written lore of that region’s rich waterfowl history, he was dismayed when he came to Texas to learn how little of Texas’ fabled waterfowling history had not been recorded.
 He determined to remedy that.

 Rob and his Chesapeake Bay retriever, Nellie, spent countless hours traversing the Texas Coast, and recorded more than 300 interviews with the old-timers who shared their personal experiences of Texas’ duck days of yore.
 The result was his first book, A Hundred Years of Texas Waterfowl Hunting: The Decoys, Guides, Clubs, and Places, 1870s to 1970s, (Texas A&M University Press, 2012).

-Sawyer followed this with Texas Market Hunting: Stories of Waterfowl, Game Laws, and Outlaws in 2013, and is currently working on his third book, tentatively titled Images of Texas Waterfowl Hunting, to be released in 2020.
+Sawyer followed this with Texas Market Hunting: Stories of Waterfowl, Game Laws, and Outlaws in 2013, and has completed his third book, Images of Texas Waterfowl Hunting, which you can purchase online.